kreatolinux/src/man/kpkg_run.8.md

 # NAME
 kpkg runfile - main package format of kpkg

+# DEPRECATED
+see kpkg_run(5) instead for the new format.
+This format will be removed in the next release.

 # DESCRIPTION
 kpkg runfiles are the main package format of kpkg.
 It is a basic shell script with some variables so kpkg can build the package.